ARTS Southeast is pleased to present Yoink!, new works by Chris Moss

 Meanwhile…

-Falling alphabetically somewhere between yogurt and yokel, ‘yoink’ is the cartoon sound of theft.
-‘Yoink’ is the sound of someone who has everything and still isn’t happy taking everything that’s not nailed down for themselves.
-Yoink is ctrl + c,v,p.
+Falling alphabetically somewhere between yogurt and yokel, yoink is the cartoon sound of theft.
+Yoink is hoarding by the greedy.
+Yoink is crtl + cut, copy, paste.
 Yoink is Danny the Street disappearing into the desert for a while.
 Yoink is trying to see your whole self in the mirror, only able to imagine what the parts you can’t see look like.
 Yoink is appropriation in art.
 Yoink is misappropriation of funds.
-Yoink is gluing all your garbage together and, like an alchemist, turning it into art.”
+Yoink is gluing all your trash together for an exhibition.”

 – Chris Moss

-About the Artist: Christopher Moss (b.
+Christopher Moss (b.
 1977, Wilkes-Barre, PA) received a BFA in 2000 from Marywood University, Scranton, PA and an MFA in 2006 from CUNY Brooklyn College.
-Since 2011, his work has been included in solo and group exhibitions at Theodore (New York, NY).
-He has also been invited to exhibit at Shaheen Contemporary (Cleveland, OH), Grizzly Grizzly (Philadelphia, PA) Field Projects (New York), LABspace (Hillsdale, NY), SEASON (Seattle, WA) and ARTS Southeast (Savannah, GA) among others.
-In fall 2025, his work will be included in exhibitions at The Lyndon House Art Center, with Sue Fox (Athens, GA), and Sechrest Gallery at Highpoint University, with Kelly Boehmer and Susan Klein (Highpoint, NC).
+Since 2011 work has been included in solo and group exhibitions at Theodore (New York, NY).
+He has also been invited to exhibit at Shaheen Contemporary (Cleveland, OH), Grizzly Grizzly (Philadelphia, PA) Field Projects (New York), LABspace (Hillsdale, NY), SEASON (Seattle, WA) and Sulfur Studios (Savannah, GA) among others.
+He is currently in a two-artist exhibition at The Lyndon House Art Center, with Sue Fox (Athens, GA), and will soon present an exhibition in the Sechrest Gallery at Highpoint University, with Kelly Boehmer and Susan Klein (Highpoint, NC).
 He lives and works in Savannah, GA.